Indian Art History

 Eyewitness India, by Manini Chatterjee (2002).
 Written for kids.
 It's not specifically about Indian art, but you'll find information about Indian art in this book.

 Ancient India, by Virginia Schomp (2005).
-Written for middle schoolers.
+Written for teens.
 Again, not specifically about Indian art, but very good for reports, and there is information about Indian art.

 Indian Art (Oxford History of Art), by Partha Mitter (2001).
 A good survey of Indian art for ordinary people, going from ancient India to modern India.